GyroSuperintelligence/BabyLM/guides/Genetics.md

 **No External Tokenizer Required:** The system operates at the byte level, deriving "tokenization" organically through learning which sequences of byte-transformations correspond to meaningful concepts.

+In short: Egress selects a pattern; Ingress renders it.
+Together they form the closure of an inference cycle.

 #### 3.2.2 Power Distribution Architecture

 | Component | Location | Size | Purpose | Power |